Growth of regular partitions 4: strong regularity and the pairs partition: Tools

-This section contains preliminaries related to a notion of ``blow up" which will be important in our proofs.
+This section contains preliminaries related to a notion of ``blow up" which will be important in our proofs, a corresponding notion of $G$-dimension for a bigraph $G$.
 The ideas are related to those used in Part 2, which deals with much simpler notions of blow ups.
-In this subsection, we work with edge-colored bipartite graphs, where the edge colors are indexed by an arbitrary set.
+In this subsection, we work with edge-colored bigraphs, where the edge colors are indexed by an arbitrary set.